ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.smartmeter/README.md

 * Iskraemeco MT174
 * Iskraemeco MT175
 * Itron EM214 Typ 720
+* Landis & Gyr E220
 * Dutch smart meter using DSRM protocol (use "Serial Device reading data only" and "D0" as protocol)
+* DZG DWS7412.1T
+    * *IMPORTANT*: There seems to be a Firmware bug and sometimes the current energy consumptions becomes negative!
+Manual recalculation possible using formular from https://github.com/Apollon77/smartmeter-obis/issues/75#issuecomment-581650736* ... and many many more

 Please send me an info on devices where you have used the library successfully and I will add it here.